Gelareh/docker-openwrt-wso2am/README.md

  Provide docker a repository on your comupter:

     mkdir /my-repository

     docker run -it -v /my-repository:/repository  gelareh/docker-openwrt-wso2am /bin/bash

 * Run and check the wso2-api-manager console on your own computer.
 For this you should expose

     docker run -it -p 9443:9443 -v /my-repository:/repository   gelareh/docker-openwrt-wso2am

-  Find the  Mgt Console URL  : https://172.17.0.27:9443/carbon/ (example)
+  Find the  Mgt Console URL: https://172.17.0.27:9443/carbon/ (example)

   in the logs and give it in your computer browser.